mborkow-ebay/splunklogging/README.md

     mvn failsafe:integration-test splunklogging:generate-json

 Your JSON will be generated and, if Splunk is monitoring that file, automatically indexed
+* Note: for anyone who prefers the previous CSV format output, that command is still supported (and remains unchanged: mvn failsafe:integration-test splunklogging:generate-csv)

 ## LICENSE
 License - Apache 2: http://www.apache.org/licenses/LICENSE-2.0